NainTara-GenAI/My-Study-Companion-Hugging-Face-AI-Assitant/My Study Companion by Nain Tara.md

 7\. microsoft/Phi-3-mini-4k-instruct

-You can read model details and then apply that specific model into your project.
+You can read model details and apply that specific model to your project.

+### Toggle button: Right side of a model name you will see a toggle button in which you have four options:

+**1. Temperature:**
+Controls creativity, higher values allow more variety

+**2. Top P:**
+Sets word choice boundaries, lower values tighten the focus.

+**3. Repetition penalty:**
+Prevents reuse, and higher values decrease repetition.

+**4. Top K:**
+Restricts word options, and lower values for predictability.

+**Note:** You can modify these options or leave them by default, it depends on your project.

 ## Step 5: Internet Access Options: